mikemadden42/GrayHatGo/part1.md

 2. Black Hat Go - <https://nostarch.com/blackhatgo>

-## Why Go is a good fit for writing security tools
+## Why Go is a good fit for writing security tools - chapter introduction in BHG

 1. Go is simple, user-friendly, compared to other statically typed languages.